 - For certain iDevices, look at the SIM card tray, the IMEI is printed there

-Once you have obtained the IMEI, go to any CTIA-Accredited IMEI checker such as Check IMEI, CheckMend and others.
+Once you have obtained the IMEI, go to any CTIA-Accredited IMEI checker–find these via your favorite search engine.
 Some of these CTIA-Accredited IMEI checkers are free while others charge a fee.
 And some marketplace sites, like Swappa and Orchard, include a IMEI Checker that run through both GSMA blacklist check and whitelist check and detect any carrier activation issues.

 Many wireless carriers also have IMEI checkers for consumers to use.
 AT&T has their own IMEI checker as does T-Mobile.
 So check with your mobile carrier and see if they offer their own IMEI Checker.
 These checkers provide you all the details about your iDevice including its lock status.
 And using them helps ensure your transactions are safe.